 Similar to a 401(k), a 403(b) retirement plan is a tax-deferred account sponsored by an individual’s employer.
 An individual may contribute a portion of their salary and may also receive so-called matching contributions from their employer.

-• Employees of public schools, including public colleges and universities
+• Public schools, including public colleges and universities

 • Tax-exempt 501(c)(3) charitable organizations